neutrinojs/neutrino/docs/presets/neutrino-preset-web/README.md

 changes.

 By default the Web preset creates a single **main** `index` entry point to your application, and this maps to the `index.js` file in the `src` directory.
+This value is provided by `neutrino.options.entry`.
 This means that the Web preset is optimized toward the use case of single-page applications over multi-page applications.

 ### Rules